OhadAvnery/do_you_mind/README.md

     ```
     CLI example-
     ```sh
-    $ python -m cortex.server run-server \
+    $ python -m doyoumind.server run-server \
       -h/--host '127.0.0.1'          \
       -p/--port 8000                 \
       'rabbitmq://127.0.0.1:5672/'
     ```
 - `parsers`
     This package includes parser functions- mini-services that, given a snapshot's raw data, produce a parsed result of it.
 Each parser produces a different topic (pose, feelings, depth image and color image).
 For full information about each parser, read their documentation.
     **run_parser-** an API function.
 Accepts a parser name and some raw data, as consumed from the message queue, and returns the result, as published to the message queue.
     example-
-    ```pycon
+    ```python
     >>> from doyoumind.parsers import run_parser
     >>> data = …
     >>> result = run_parser('pose', data)